Lingui, The Sacred Bonds: Plot

-On the outskirts of N'Djamena in Chad, Amina lives alone with her only 15-year-old daughter Maria.
+On the outskirts of N'Djamena in Chad, Amina lives alone with her 15-year-old daughter Maria.
 Her already fragile world collapses the day she discovers that her daughter is pregnant.
 The teenager does not want this pregnancy.
 In a country where abortion is not only condemned by religion, but also by law, Amina finds herself facing a battle that seems lost in advance.